Alfresco/docs-alfresco/media-management/1.2/using/index.md

 You can embed metadata into a file using rules, with the Embed properties as metadata in content action, and view metadata in Alfresco and in an image editor.
 See the working with metadata video {% include media.html id="hR3PpZhDFqs" %} for more information about extracting and embedding metadata.

 > **Note:** Video transformations are very resource intensive and can take a long time to complete.
 Make sure that any rules that you create that use video transcoding run in the background, to prevent the rule from failing due to an Alfresco timeout.
-For more see [Creating a rule](#LINK content-services/6.0/using/content/rules.md).
+For more see [Creating a rule]({% link content-services/6.0/using/content/rules.md %}).

 Media Management is integrated with AWS CloudFront publishing channel for publishing your content.

 ## Uploading media

-Media Management provides information and features about media files that you upload in Alfresco Content Services.
+Media Management provides information and features about media files that you upload in Content Services.

 1. Select the folder in the Document Library where you want to add your content.